dd-harp/ramp.xds/README.md

 Some model features were inspired by discussions with the mosquito working groups (led by Professor Thomas Scott) of RAPIDD (Research and Policy for Infectious Disease Dynamics).
 Over that time, the project benefited from the unwavering support and inspiration of the late F. Ellis McKenzie, Fogarty International Center.

-Development of `ramp.xde` was supported, in part, by a grant from the US National Institute of Allergies and Infectious Diseases (NIAID) to fund a project **Spatial Targeting and Adaptive Vector Control for Residual Transmission and Malaria Elimination in Urban African Settings** (R01 AI163398, PI = David L Smith), which has supported collaboration with the Bioko Island Malaria Elimination Program.
+Development of `ramp.xds` was supported, in part, by a grant from the US National Institute of Allergies and Infectious Diseases (NIAID) to fund a project **Spatial Targeting and Adaptive Vector Control for Residual Transmission and Malaria Elimination in Urban African Settings** (R01 AI163398, PI = David L Smith), which has supported collaboration with the Bioko Island Malaria Elimination Program.
 Development of this software benefited from funding and collaboration with the NIAID grant **Program for Resistance, Immunology, Surveillance & Modeling of Malaria in Uganda (PRISM)** (2U19AI089674, PIs = Grant Dorsey, University of California San Francisco; and Moses Kamya, Infectious Diseases Research Collaboration), which was part of the International Centers of Excellence in Malaria Research (ICEMR) program.

 Funding to develop models of West Nile Virus to support Harris County Public Health was funded by the NSF as part of a project, **Computing the Biome** (PI= Janos Sztipanovits).
 The project was part of the Convergence Accelerator program of the National Science Foundation, Directorate for Technology, Innovation, and Partnerships (TIP) ([NSF 2040688 ](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2040688 ) and [NSF 2040688](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2134862), PI=Janos Sztipanovits, Vanderbilt University).